artyfoxx/artyfox-plugin/README.md

 Converting the bit depth of a clip.
 * `clip`: Source clip to be converted to bit depth.
 Must be RGB, YUV or GRAY.
 8-16-bit integer or 32-bit float sample type.
 * `bits`: The bit depth of the target clip.
 It can be from 8 to 16 or 32.
 When converting from integer to float or vice versa, a color range conversion may also occur, since in the 32-bit float format, the concept of a limited range does not exist.
 The range is converted according to the frame's `"_ColorRange"` property.
 If this property does not exist or has an invalid value, the range is considered full for RGB and limited for YUV and GRAY.
 Conversion between integers occurs without regard to range.
 Downconversion of bit depth occurs with arithmetic rounding and saturation.

+## Third-Party Components
+This plugin uses mathematical functions from the [SLEEF library](https://sleef.org/), which is distributed under the Boost Software License 1.0.
+A copy of the Boost Software License can be found at: https://www.boost.org/LICENSE_1_0.txt